John Nash – Beautiful Mind

 Of course, overcoming hardships is never an easy task.
 Perhaps it is not supposed to be.
-Nash would need to remain diligent in his goals and he would need the understanding of Alicia, his colleagues, and the collegiate community.
-He needed appropriate medical care, and the ability to forgive himself for falling from time to time.
+Nash would need to remain diligent in his goals, and he would need the understanding of Alicia, his colleagues, and the collegiate community.
+He needed appropriate medical care and the ability to forgive himself for falling from time to time.
 Understanding the depths of the problem and knowing that he was “sick” would not be enough.
 Being resolved to see it through was and remains critical.

 The question of whether or not this was an evolutionary or revolutionary vision is a complex one.
 In many ways, this is both evolutionary and revolutionary.
-Evolutionary in that the change was inevitable for both the good and bad and revolutionary in that the change was thrust upon him and that the correction had to be forced.
+Evolutionary in that the change was inevitable for both the good and bad, and revolutionary in that the change was thrust upon him and that the correction had to be forced.

 More than anything, what I pull from this film and his story is that true greatness comes from realization and resolve.
-Without these two elements, ideas and dreams are nothing more than delusions of which we are engulfed, laying on our backs and watching them fade, only to wake up with emptiness.
+Without these two elements, ideas and dreams are nothing more than delusions in which we are engulfed, laying on our backs and watching them fade, only to wake up with emptiness.

-Sir… you have done so much for me (and countless others) in ways that may never be told.
+Sir, you have done so much for me (and countless others) in ways that may never be told.
 You are a true leader.
 Your memory is our keepsake, and with that, you will surely live forever.

 Dr. John Forbes Nash Jr.: Born June 13, 1928 – Died May 23, 2015